islamso/fraud-detection-api/README.md

 ## 🌐 API Usage

-The model is deployed using FastAPI.
+The model is deployed using FastAPI for serving real-time detections.
+It can be run locally for testing or accessed online through a cloud deployment on Render.

 ## 📥 Input Example